-A trip to the Emirati capital is incomplete without a visit to its most iconic landmark – The Sheikh Zayed Grand Mosque.
+A trip to the Emirati capital is incomplete without a visit to the most iconic landmark – The Sheikh Zayed Grand Mosque.
 With its 82 domes, a 1000 columns, over 100,000 tons of gleaming, ice-white marble and 24 carat gold gilded chandeliers.
 The superlatives are endless for this phenomenal work of Islamic architecture.

 Visiting the Grand Mosque Abu Dhabi

 Prior to our visit, I had a million questions on the do’s and don’t of entering a colossal place of worship.
-So I’ve decided to dedicate a post to everything you need to know to help you plan your perfect visit to the astonishingly opulent Sheikh Zayed Grand Mosque.
+So I’ve decided to dedicate a post to everything you need to know to help plan your perfect visit to the astonishingly opulent Sheikh Zayed Grand Mosque.